Iran to lay to rest cleric stabbed to death by suspected jihadist

 Tehran (AFP) – Iran was to hold a memorial service Wednesday for a Shiite Muslim cleric stabbed to death a day earlier by a suspected Sunni extremist in the revered Imam Reza shrine in the northeastern city of Mashhad.

-Raisi -- who once chaired the charitable foundation that runs the gold-domed Imam Reza Shrine -- instructed Iran's intelligence ministry to probe the killing of Mohammad Aslani, who held the clerical rank of hojatoleslam.
+Raisi -- who once chaired the charitable foundation that runs the gold-domed Imam Reza shrine -- instructed Iran's intelligence ministry to probe the killing of the cleric Mohammad Aslani, who held the rank of hojatoleslam.

 The assailant struck on Iran's third day of the holy month of Ramadan as large crowds of worshippers had gathered in the courtyard of the shrine of Imam Reza, one of the most revered figures in Shiite Islam.

-Authorities arrested at least four suspected accomplices, but without releasing their names and nationalities, after the attack in Mashhad, Iran's second largest city with more than three million people.
+Authorities arrested six suspected accomplices, including the chief suspect's two brothers, after the attack in Mashhad, Iran's second largest city with more than three million people.

+The assailant stabbed one of the victims "20 times", the Tasnim report said.

 Martyrs' square